mmokrani/RNFirebase/README.md

 - 2.0) **[iOS]** `cd ..` to return to the root directory of the project
 - 2.1) `npm run rename` - you'll be prompted to enter a project name and company name
-- 2.2) Note down the package name value - you'll need this when setting up your Firebase project
+- 2.2) Note down the package name value - you'll need this when setting up your Firebase project /!> check if the you have the right name in folder "android/app/src/main/java/com/COMPAGNIE_NAME/APPLICATION_NAME"

 #### 3) Add `Google Services` files (plist & JSON)